yochaigal/cairn/wip/2e/naming-procedures.md

 - Settlements are often named after their unique features: the shape of the river nearby, or the large windmill in the town center.
 The residents then add a noun or adjective: _Windy Gulch_, _Black Tree Fort_, etc.
 - Important places should have important names, like those of heroes, religious or political figures, and other events. _The Chalet of Saint Ibiz, Queen's Harvest, Light of the Nine_, etc.
-- Proper Nouns can be added to or even replace parts of a name, e.g. **Bruna's Ugly Gulch**.
+- Proper nouns can be added to or even replace parts of a name, e.g. **Bruna's Ugly Gulch**.
 - Wild and dangerous places are named after obvious hazards: _Poison Lake_, _Foggy Cliffs_, etc.
 - Some names tell a story: _Luka's Folly, Dead Man's Path_, etc.
 - Use the region's local terrain and the location's details where appropriate.